gregorriegler/csharp-refactoring-tools/.roo/rules/rules.md

 ## Tidy
 - NO COMMENTS
+- As we read from top to bottom, called functions should be below their calling functions
 - private fields start with a lower case letter, not with underscores
 - Use curly braces for single line ifs
 - Avoid else if possible